 Something for everyone at Hare Hill

 We want to make sure everyone enjoys their visit to Hare Hill, no matter how much time they spend here.
 Your first stop will be at the new Visitor Information Centre, where you will receive a warm welcome from our friendly volunteers.

 Non-members can also find out about the benefits of National Trust membership, or even join there and then, saving on entrance fees.
 Have a look around our small shop with its carefully chosed selection of gifts, toys and plants.

 Our glorious walled garden is the ideal place to relax.
 Take a leisurely stroll around our new white borders, and enjoy the many varieties of plants and fragrances.
 Take a seat on one of the benches, enjoy a book and listen to the birdsong, Or bring a rug and a picnic and while away the afternoon.

 Plant lovers will want to explore every corner of the garden.
 There’s plenty to admire in Colonel Brocklehurst’s pride and joy – from rare and exotic rhododendrons and azaleas, to more recent additions such as unusual foxgloves, bulbs and of course the perennial borders in the walled garden.
-Bird watchers can head for the bird hide – and don’t worry if you’ve left your binoculars behind, we have some available to borrow at the kiosk.
+Bird watchers can head for the bird hide and spot blue tits, tree creepers and even a woodpecker.